ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 - This tutorial supports step by step following along, using two monitors.
 - This tutorial supports one screen setups and laptops by having vertical videos in some sections.
 ![Vertical Setup](./Images/Vertical_Screen_Setup/Vertical-Screen-Setup.jpg)
+- This companion guide covers Parts 01 - 10 at this time.
+- Sphinx Documentation's Search is only so-so, instead we suggest Cmd/Ctrl-F on the tutorial document.
 - This is an early early release, please forgive typoose, unclear text, and various mishaps.

 ```